kefniark/volley-js13k/README.md

-# Test
+# Minimalist Volley

 ## Description
-Try to make a game in the 13KB limit
+Try to make a small volley game in the 13KB limit (http://js13kgames.com/)

 ## Commands
 Setup